Sammykrishna/foundationpose-ros2/README.md

 ## What it does

 An RGB-D camera feed goes through two stages.
-First, SAM2 (Meta's segment anything model) automatically segments the target object from the scene — no bounding box needed from the user.
+First, SAM2 (Meta's segment anything model) automatically segments the target object from the scene, no bounding box needed from the user.
 That mask gets handed to FoundationPose (NVIDIA, 2024), which estimates the full 6-DoF pose and publishes it as a `geometry_msgs/PoseStamped` on a ROS2 topic.
 MoveIt2 picks that up and plans a collision-free grasp.

 The whole thing runs in Gazebo Harmonic so you don't need physical hardware to develop or test it.